michelp/pgsodium/README.md

 # Server Key Derivation

-If you choose to use server managed keys described above, pgsodium provides function for deriving new keys from the server key.
-You cannot access the server secret key directly, you must derive a key from it to use.
+If you choose to use server managed keys described above, pgsodium provides function for deterministically deriving new keys from the server key using a key id and key context.
+Again, you cannot access the server secret key directly from SQL, you must derive a key from it to use.
 If you choose not to use server managed keys, skip ahead to the API section.

 pgsodium lets you derive new secret keys from the master server secret key by id and an optional context using the [libsodium Key Derivation